argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 Passing the artifact spec to the GC Pod: we could JSON-serialize the spec for the artifacts, or if we want to reduce the byte count we could base64 encode it.
 We could volume mount it as a ConfigMap.

+Issues:
-Issue: what if we reach the maximum size of a ConfigMap?
+1. what if we reach the maximum size of a ConfigMap?
 We could introduce an additional ConfigMap once we reach capacity.
+2. How would the GC Pod report back the failure of individual deletions?
+Would it do it in the ConfigMaps? (if so, it would need to have write access to them)

 #### Proposal Option 2:
-Instead of having a single Pod for the <Workflow+GC Strategy>, we could have a single Pod per artifact being deleted.
+To address these two issues, instead of having a single Pod for the <Workflow+GC Strategy>, we could have a single Pod per artifact being deleted.
 This is simpler and probably doesn't require a ConfigMap because a single Artifact spec is small and can go inside an Environment Variable.
+Also, the exit code of the Pod alone could be used to determine success vs failure.
+So, the Pod doesn't really need to "report" back anything.

 The only issue is that there could potentially be a very large number of Pods (thousands if there are thousands of Artifacts) that need to be run.

 In Kubernetes there is a capability to limit the number of total pods that can run in a namespace concurrently (["pod quota"](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-pod-namespace/)).
 In addition, the GC Pods could have a lower priority than our other Pods.

-### Considerations
+#### Considerations
 1. How do we want to handle the Pod failing?
 Could be a transient error.
 Allow some number of retries?
 2. Should we use a Job or a standard Pod?
 I guess if a node fails, Kubernetes will reschedule a Job, but not a Pod.
 But if we use a Job, we need to add new permissions related to Jobs, and also add a Job informer which requires some additional memory.